fish-hue/2023_Make-Rainbow-Table/README.md

 If the specified database does not exist, then it will be created for you.

-## Collecting Hashes

-You can utilize thehashhunter.py to comb URLs for any hashes and save them as a file for later use.

-    $ python thehashcollector.py

-## Using the Generated Rainbow Table
+## Search for hashes the Generated Rainbow Table

-You can just run this command in the terminal, add chmod +x if you prefer
+You can just run this command in the terminal, add chmod +x if you prefer.
+You will need your table, and your hashes from previous steps.

     $ bash htcheck.sh